TiToMoskito/FishyLatency/README.md

 # FishyLatency

 A latency simulation transport for Fish-Net.
+It's a middle in the man transport, which simulates latency and packet drops.
+To make it work you need your **Main Transport**, **Transport Manager** and of course **FishyLatency**.

 ## Dependencies
 1. **[Fish-Net](https://github.com/FirstGearGames/FishNet)**